Lejangt/Stardew-Valley-in-Docker/README.md

   - THIS IS A CLOAN FROM printfuck
   - ORIGINAL: https://github.com/printfuck/stardew-multiplayer-docker

+  A big thanks to printfuck, Ecsport108 and HumanoidSandvichDispenser for such a great job

 # Stardew Valley in Docker

 This project aims to autostart a Stardew Valley Multiplayer Server as easy as possible.